palaktest/blog/content/posts/my-surface-pro-journey.md

 gets as close as I think Apple is actually willing to get (topic for another post), but it is not a laptop.
-The Surface Pro 6 is absolutely a laptop, it runs full Windows 10, but full Windows 10 lacks any modicum of touchscreen usability, and so Microsoft in their deepest wisdom have created Tablet Mode.
+The Surface Pro 6 is absolutely a laptop, it runs full Windows 10, but full Windows 10 lacks any modicum of touchscreen usability, and so Microsoft in their deepest wisdom have created *Tablet Mode*.

 Tablet Mode is an attempt to make Windows 10 usable with only a touchscreen input device.
 It's not an altogether bad attempt, but it fails for a few